 Mitigating greenhouse gas emissions: The primary focus in addressing climate change is to reduce greenhouse gas emissions, particularly carbon dioxide (CO2) and methane (CH4), which contribute to global warming.
+Wrong!
+The primary focus in the short to medium term should be to reduce global temperatures, particularly those in the polar and tropical regions.
+Although some would say that this focus addresses only one of the adverse symptoms, such is essential to the success of all other methods of climate restoration.
+Emissions reduction, GHG removal, Adaptation, Sustainability, Biodiversity, energy efficiency, a viable economic system, and possibly the continued existence of our civilisation and humanity itself are all dependent on us not passing too many tipping points by too much.
+Global warming is both a symptom of the cumulative release of Green House Gases (GHG) and, more direly, the principal cause of current and emerging climate catastrophes.
+Direct cooling methods are probably the only way for us to avoid climate apocalypse.
+Timely and cost-effective direct cooling at scale would give us time: to achieve net negative emissions; to bring GHG levels down enough so that direct cooling becomes non-essential (thereby avoiding termination problems); to regenerate the climate, ocean, biosphere and cryosphere; to establish a sustainable and equitable global economy; and to avoid the worst effects of conflict, chaos, social disruption, sea level rise, mass migration, morbidity, disease, death and degradation.
+Direct cooling methods can also be instrumental in us avoiding passing too many tipping points by too much, and in improving marine and terrestrial productivity.
 This involves transitioning to renewable energy sources, improving energy efficiency, and adopting sustainable practices.
 By reducing emissions, we can limit the extent of global warming and its associated impacts.
+No, we cannot because of already baked in warming from past emissions and because of non-linear and delayed effects and cascading tipping points.
+Emission reductions will help but cannot avert escalating catastrophes.
+Direct cooling, combined with CDR, still can.

 Negative emissions technologies: Some propose the use of negative emissions technologies (NETs) to remove CO2 from the atmosphere, thereby cooling the planet.
 Examples of NETs include carbon capture and storage (CCS), afforestation (planting trees), and direct air capture (DAC).
 These technologies aim to offset emissions by removing CO2 from the atmosphere, but their scalability, cost-effectiveness, and potential side effects are subjects of ongoing research and debate.
+These do not appear to be either sufficiently timely, scalable or cost-effective - even after experiential improvement.
+Others could well be.

 Climate engineering: Another approach involves large-scale climate engineering or geoengineering methods.
 These ideas include solar radiation management (SRM) techniques like injecting reflective particles into the atmosphere to reflect sunlight back into space, thereby reducing global temperatures.
 However, climate engineering poses significant uncertainties and potential risks, including geopolitical challenges, unforeseen consequences, and ethical considerations.
+Other SRM methods, such as MCB, Buoyant Flakes and Ice thickening, have considerably more prospect and less risk.

 Adaptation and resilience: Alongside efforts to mitigate and cool the planet, it is crucial to invest in adaptation and resilience measures.
 This involves preparing for and adjusting to the impacts of climate change that are already occurring or expected in the future.
 Adaptation includes actions such as building infrastructure to withstand extreme weather events, developing drought-resistant crops, and implementing effective disaster management strategies.
+Adaptation and resilience are likely both to fail in the face of escalating global warming.
+Care must be taken not to throw good money after bad.